wolfSSL/wolfssl/README.md

 wolfCrypt also includes support for deriving device-unique keys from hardware entropy (`--enable-puf[=small|balanced|strong|strongest]`, selecting the BCH error-correction strength).
-An example exists at
-[SRAM PUF](https://github.com/wolfSSL/wolfssl-examples/tree/master/puf).
+Each raw SRAM readout is health tested before use, so a degenerate readout - all zero, all ones, a repeating block, or an implausible bit bias - cannot silently produce a device-independent key.
+An example exists at [SRAM PUF](https://github.com/wolfSSL/wolfssl-examples/tree/master/puf).

 ## Why Choose wolfSSL?